Active Record Attribute Methods

 @attributes.accessed

-attributes are truncated up to 50 characters.
-Other attributes return the value of #inspect
+Returns an inspect-like string for the value of the attribute attr_name.
+String attributes are truncated up to 50 characters.
+Other attributes return the value of inspect without modification.

 person = Person.create!(name: 'David Heinemeier Hansson ' * 3)